-The ability and willingness of our contract manufacturers to perform is largely outside of our control.
-We believe that our orders may not represent a material portion of our contract manufacturers' total orders and, as a result, fulfilling our orders may not be a priority if our contract manufacturers are constrained in their abilities or resources to fulfill all of their customer obligations in a timely manner.
-If any of our contract manufacturers suffers an interruption in its business, experiences delays, disruptions, or quality control problems in its manufacturing operations or we have to change or add additional contract manufacturers, our ability to ship products to our customers would be delayed and our sales could become volatile and our cost of sales may increase.
+The ability and willingness of our CMs to perform is largely outside of our control.
+We believe that our orders may not represent a material portion of our CMs' total orders and, as a result, fulfilling our orders may not be a priority if our CMs are constrained in their abilities or resources to fulfill all of their customer obligations in a timely manner.
+If any of our CMs suffers an interruption in its business, experiences delays, disruptions, or quality control problems in its manufacturing operations or we have to change or add additional CMs, our ability to ship products to our customers would be delayed and our sales could become volatile and our cost of sales may increase.
 For example, throughout 2021 and 2022, we experienced a disruption in our supply chain for certain components located in Asia and made several purchases of available inventory in order to secure supply for our customers, sometimes at higher than our traditional prices.
-In addition, in the first and second quarters of 2021, NimbeLink transitioned the manufacture of certain products from existing manufacturers in the United States and China to Vietnam.
-Additionally, any or all of the following could either limit supply or increase costs, directly or indirectly, to us or our contract manufacturers:
+Additionally, any or all of the following could either limit supply or increase costs, directly or indirectly, to us or our CMs:

-- labor strikes or shortages, or restrictions imposed to limit the COVID-19 pandemic or other disease epidemics; - financial problems of either contract manufacturers or component suppliers; - reservation of manufacturing capacity at our contract manufactures by other companies, inside or outside of our industry; - changes or uncertainty in tariffs, economic sanctions, and other trade barriers, political unrest, or military conflict in regions where manufacturers are located, such as recent developments in Myanmar; and potential conflicts involving other countries in Asia such as China and Taiwan; and - industry consolidation occurring within one or more component supplier markets, such as the semiconductor market.
+- financial problems of either CMs or component suppliers; - reservation of manufacturing capacity at our contract manufactures by other companies, inside or outside of our industry; - changes or uncertainty in tariffs, economic sanctions, and other trade barriers, political unrest, or military conflict in regions where manufacturers are located; and potential conflicts involving other countries in Asia such as China and Taiwan; - industry consolidation occurring within one or more component supplier markets, such as the semiconductor market; and - labor strikes or shortages, or restrictions imposed to limit pandemic or epidemics.